wubeshetA/alu-AirBnB_clone/README.md

 - A comprehensive database to manage the backend functionalities
 - An API that provides a communication interface between the front and backend of the system.

-## Table of Contents
-The following is a list of all the files in this repository and a brief description of each.

 ## Project Architecture